 Why can't I move to New York?
 I mean, it wasn't like I had anything to lose.

 I hung up the phone and my mind began to race.
 The only thing holding me back was money and fear of the unknown.

 Later that night I was browsing Facebook and discovered my arch nemesis had finally made the leap and moved to New York.

 If she can do it, so can I, I thought.
 And that night I vowed I was going to make the move- NYC or bust.
 I had no money, no prospects and I ended up successfully relocating and living in New York for about two years.
 Here's how I did it.

 How to Move to a New City with No Money (What I Did)

 I Bartered Services and Saved

 My Mom bought my plane ticket to New York in exchange for me organizing the garage.
 I made a plan of when I wanted to fly up – October 17th 2010- and squirreled away my scant unemployment checks for six weeks.
 After paying off credit card minimums each month, I had about $300 to my name when I moved to New York.
-(Which is where the original name of this post comes from!)

 You can also start saving the “change” from your checking account (hey, every little bit helps, right?) with apps like Digit and Qapital, which weren't around in 2010, but can offer big benefits in the here and now.
 I know it doesn't seem like a lot, but it adds up over time.
 By using the “round up” rule where every purchase got rounded up to the nearest even dollar amount, I saved $75 my first month with Qapital.